mchav/dataframe/docs/exploratory_data_analysis_primer.md

 ### Standard deviation
 That's what standard deviation aims to do.
 Standard deviation considers the spread of outliers.
 Instead of calculating the absolute difference of each observation from the mean we calculate the square of the difference.
-We still take the average and then finally we take the square root of the result.
+This has the effect of exaggerating further outliers.

 ```haskell
 ghci> sumOfSqureDifferences = fromMaybe 0 $ D.sum "deviation" withDeviation